adipoluri/My-Algorithm-Solutions/README.md

 ## Algorithms:

-- Magic Sum Solver
-  Takes an int width and returns a solution to the magic sum square of that width
+- **Magic Sum Solver**: Takes an int width and returns a solution to the magic sum square of that width